CozmaRares/code-canvas/README.md

 #### 2.1.1.
 TypeScript

-_TypeScript_, a superset of _JavaScript_, was chosen as the primary programming language.
+_TypeScript_, a superset of JavaScript, was chosen as the primary programming language.
 Its static typing apabilities provide enhanced code quality and improved developer productivity.
 The strong type-checking helps catch errors during development, ensuring a robust and maintainable codebase.